 We are led to doubt both the insight and the resolution of Ministers by their own statements.
 We might expect that the colleagues of Mr. Gladstone should have a just conception as to the duties of sympathy between nation and nation, and the further duty of standing up for the right wherever it is violated; but the champion of the injured Neapolitans is put in the department of finance, where his powers of reasoning and his generous sympathies can have little chance of development.
 Three of the other Ministers have uttered sentiments employing the very reverse of a just conception.
 Lord Aberdeen's idea, in brief, is, that for thirty years wo have persisted in accepting every foreign Government, de facto, in abstaining from interference in the "internal concerns" of every foreign nation, and in seeking the amity of every foreign nation.
-It would be difficult to describe a grosser violation of history than in this statement of the Prime Minister; but a man who misconceives the past scarcely knows how to start for the future.
-Again, Sir James Graham describes tho effect of ballot and universal suffrage in Franco as if the people had made a real decision on the famous 2nd of December, overlooking the carefully planned conspiracy through a standing army, and the fact of a surprise unprecedented in history.
-Sir James construes the example of France to indicate the policy of a limited franchise and no ballot in England; and if you drive his argument home, you might suppose him to be satisfied rather with the progress of absolute power by the instrumentality of standing armies, and pleased at the defeat of popular power.
+It would be difficult to describe a grosser violation of history than in this statement of tho Prime Minister; but a man who misconceives the past searcely knows how to start for tho future.
+Again, Sir James Graham describes the effect of ballot and universal suffrage in Franco as if the people had made a real decision on tho famous 2nd of December, overlooking the carefully planned conspiracy through a standing army, and the fact of a surprise unprecedented in history.
+Sir James construes the example of France to indicate the policy of a limited franchise and no ballot in England ; and if you drive his argument home, you might suppose him to be satisfied rather with the progress of absolute power by the instrumentality of standing armies, and pleased at the defeat of popular power.
 Lord John Russell somewhat follows Lord Aberdeen.
 Non-interference and amity form his motto, with the addition that English travellers, so long as they are not engaged in conspiracy against foreign Governments, must be protected.
+If Lord John Russell is prepared to carry out this last determination with spirit and firmness. it will be a good beginning; we are not sure that he perfectly understands how far it may lead him.
+If we rightly interpret the principle. it amounts to this, that every British subject travelling abroad should obey the laws of the State in which he happens to be, and that so